ekohlenberg/jumpstart/README.md

 1. **Purpose**
-    - Jumpstart is meant to help enterprise application developers create realistic prototypes that be used as the foundatio for real applications.
+    - Jumpstart is meant to help enterprise application developers create realistic prototypes that can be used as the foundation for real applications.

 2. **Problem Solved**
    - This project generates a full stack application from metadata input.